bgeng777/flink-ai-extended/flink-ai-flow/QUICKSTART.md

 python3 -m pip install ai_flow-xxx-none-any.whl
 ```

-If you meet any problems during the installation, please refer to the [Troubleshooting](troubleshooting) section to see if it can help.
+If you meet any problems during the installation, please refer to the [Troubleshooting](#troubleshooting) section to see if it can help.

-## Python AI Flow Example
+### Run a Python AI Flow Example

 Here is a simple AI Flow example, and a line-by-line explanation follows right below.